alrenU/study-notes/internet-programming/VueJS.md

   .prevent: Modifiers
   onSubmit: Value
   ```

-+ Each binding can only contain one single JS expression.
++ Each binding can only contain one JS expression.
 + You can define globals for all Vue expressions by adding them to `app.config.globalProperties`.

 ## Reactivity Fundementals